node-saml/xml-crypto/README.md

 - `privateKey` - string or Buffer - default `null` - the private key to use for signing
 - `publicCert` - string or Buffer - default `null` - the public certificate to use for verifying
 - `signatureAlgorithm` - string - default `http://www.w3.org/2000/09/xmldsig#rsa-sha1` - the signature algorithm to use
-- `canonicalizationAlgorithm` - string - default `http://www.w3.org/TR/2001/REC-xml-c14n-20010315` - the canonicalization algorithm to use
+- `canonicalizationAlgorithm` - string - default `undefined` - the canonicalization algorithm to use
 - `inclusiveNamespacesPrefixList` - string - default `null` - a list of namespace prefixes to include during canonicalization
 - `implicitTransforms` - string[] - default `[]` - a list of implicit transforms to use during verification
 - `keyInfoAttributes` - object - default `{}` - a hash of attributes and values `attrName: value` to add to the KeyInfo node